LoganDSPrice/teachersmanual-test/how-to-write-tests.md

 ### Hints

 You can add a hint to each spec to give students just-in-time help even when we aren't standing next time them.
-This is awesome, next-level rubber-ducky stuff.
+This is next-level rubber-ducky stuff.

 For example,